-It means that while the content is very important, you’ll have to spend a lot of time on creating and intriguing headline to attract readers.
-That doesn’t mean you have to fill your headline with the latest trending keywords that are actually irrelevant to your content, or the name of a celebrity whose popularity is rising.
+It means that while the content is very important, you’ll have to spend a lot of time creating an intriguing headline to attract readers.
+That doesn’t mean you have to fill your headline with the latest trending keywords that are actually irrelevant to your content or the name of a celebrity whose popularity is rising.
 No, always beware of keyword stuffing!

 The key is to come up with compelling headlines that describe your content well and that people can’t resist clicking on at the same time.
 Easier said than done, right?

 Here are some tips for creating eye-catching headlines: Create concise and interesting headlines, and make good use of negative words and numbers.
 The most well-known headline formula is as follows.